BeatrizArellano/regimeshifts/README.md

 #### Robustness figures

-The robustness results can be represented as colourmaps by using the `plot()` method.
-In this method, the parameters `vmin`,`vmax`,`cmap` and other arguments for the `Matplotlib pcolormesh` function can be specified.
+The robustness results can be visualized as color maps using the `plot()` method.
+This method allows you to specify parameters such as `vmin`,`vmax`,`cmap` and other arguments for the `Matplotlib pcolormesh` function to customize the appearance of the plot.

 ```python